The Zenith v30.0

 System Overview

-Zenith v26.4 is an institutional foundation engine that models cellular reprogramming dynamics across 5,000 gene dimensions.
-It utilizes a High-Dimensional Latent Manifold (HDLM) architecture to identify precise molecular triggers through H3K9me3-aware gating.
+Zenith v30.0 GOLD is an institutional foundation engine that models cellular reprogramming dynamics across 4,908 highly variable gene dimensions.
+It utilizes a High-Dimensional Latent Manifold (HDLM) architecture with Verified Regulatory Weights.

 Precision HD-Manifolds

-5,000-dimensional Transformer with 16 Attention Heads and Epigenetic Gating (H3K9me3/DNAm-Barrier logic) for gold-standard state modeling.
+4,908-dimensional Transformer with 16 Attention Heads and Epigenetic Gating (H3K9me3/DNAm-Barrier logic) for clinical-grade state modeling.

 HCA Data Foundation